-Muscles and soft tissues in the throat relax and collapse to some degree while sleeping.
+During normal sleep, the muscles and soft tissues in the throat relax and collapse.
 For most people, this does not cause breathing problems.

 If you are male

-Men with a collar size of more than 43cm (17 inches) have a greater risk of developing OSA.
+Men with a collar size of more than 43cm (17 inches) have a greater risk of developing obstructive sleep apnoea.

-You are also at a greater risk if you have:
+You are also at risk if you have:

 - a narrow airway